GoogleCloudPlatform/apigee-samples/oauth-client-credentials-with-scope/README.md

 OAuth 2.0 scopes provide a way to limit the amount of access that is granted to an access token.
 For example, an access token issued to a client app may be granted READ and WRITE access to protected resources, or just READ access.
 You can implement your APIs to enforce any scope or combination of scopes you wish.
 So, if a client receives a token that has READ scope, and it tries to call an API endpoint that requires WRITE access, the call will fail.

-In this topic, we'll discuss how scopes are assigned to access tokens and how Apigee enforces OAuth 2.0 scopes.
-After reading this topic, you'll be able to use scopes with confidence.
+This sample demonstrates how scopes can be assigned to access tokens, and how Apigee enforces OAuth 2.0 scopes.
+After implementing this sample, you should be able to use scopes with confidence.

 ## How it works